Shrinkage and deformation compensation in metal fused filament fabrication (mf3) sintered copper components using 3d scanning and inverse deformation

 additive industries, compensation, simufact additive, additive manufacturing, printing industry

-3d printing compensation technology, 3d printing shrinkage, 3d printing shrinkage compensation, 3d fused, abs filament shrinkage
+3d printing compensation technology, 3d printing shrinkage, 3d printing shrinkage compensation, 3d fused, abs filament shrinkage, metal shrinkage, filament shrinkage

 Understanding Metal Fused Filament Fabrication (MF3)